amitmse/in_Python_/Boosting/README.md

 	--------------------------------------------------------------------------------------------------
 	1. Initialize Weights: Assign same weight to all obs ( 1/No. of obs ).
 The sum of weights is 1.
+ 		If there are 10 total obs then weight is 0.1 (1/10).

 	2. Iterative Learning: In each iteration, a model is trained.
- 		Each tree learns from previous ones.
+ 		- Each tree learns from previous ones.
 Misclassified observations gain more weight in the next iteration.
- 		Correctly classified observations retain their weights.
+ 		- Correctly classified observations retain their weights.
 All weights are adjusted to sum to 1.

+		- For each iteration compute accuracy: (1/2) * ln [ (1 - Total Error) / Total Error ]
+			3 obs are misclassified out of 10 in the first iteration, the total error is 3/10.
+   			accuracy: 0.43

+		- Recompute weights: Adjust weight for misclassified observation: correctly classified = Previous Weight * e^(-accuracy) = 0.07
+			wrongly classified   = Previous Weight * e^(+accuracy) = 0.15

+		- Normalize weights: All weights are adjusted to sum to 1.

 	3. Final Tree: Combine all models using weights.

 	3. Compute coefficient		SQRT[{log(odds error)}] => (1/2 ln[{1 - weighted error(ft)}/weighted error(ft)])

-		performance of model: (1/2) * ln [ (1 - Error) / Total Error ]
-		If there are 10 total obs and one is misclassified in the first iteration, the total error is 1/10.

-	4. Recompute weights		( ai e^(-Wt))

-	5. Normalize weights

   	-------------------------------------------------------------------------------------

 	y^ = sign(sum(Wt ft(X))) 	(Wt=Coefficient)